 - How can arts and cultural education ride this rising tide and thrive?

-Rising Tide will be hosted by:
+Rising Tide was hosted by:

 |After acting in theatre and television, Baroness Lola Young became an arts administrator, before becoming professor of Cultural Studies at Middlesex University as well as a writer, cultural critic, public speaker and broadcaster.
 Full bio|

-The keynote address will be given by:
+The keynote address was given by: